ContentSquare/contentsquare-android-sample/README.md

 ### Prerequisites

-You must have Android Studio installed.
+You must have the latest version of Android Studio installed.

 ### Running the app